• Menu

 Smoked Pumpkin

-• 1 whole small kabocha squash, Jap pumpkin, or butternut squash
+• 1 whole small kabocha squash - Jap pumpkin, or butternut squash

 • Wood smoking chips